Shoulder Pain in Indianapolis IN

 You can move your shoulder in more directions than any other joint, but those advantages also increase the risk of injury.
-If you've got shoulder pain, board-certified chiropractor Jeffry Yoder, DC, of Meridian Chiropractic Clinic in Indianapolis, Indiana, can help.
+If you've got shoulder pain in Indianapolis IN, board-certified chiropractor Jeffry Yoder D.C. of Meridian Chiropractic Clinic can help.
 Dr. Yoder is an expert in using chiropractic techniques to treat the causes of shoulder pain and help prevent long-term problems like joint instability.
 To find the relief from shoulder pain you've been seeking, call Meridian Chiropractic Clinic today or book an appointment online.

 Shoulders consist of a complex arrangement of bones, tendons, muscles, ligaments, and cartilage that enables you to rotate your arms and makes the shoulder your most mobile joint.

 Shoulder pain could arise from damage to one or several of these structures and is likely to affect how well you can use the joint.
 Limited movement of the arm is a common problem with conditions that cause shoulder pain.